 In today’s culture, being physically present and not looking at a phone are keys to quality conversations.

-In a 2014 study conducted by Shalini Misra from Virginia Tech in Blacksburg, people were observed from a distance conversing in a coffee shop.
+In a 2014 study conducted by Shalini Misra from Virginia Tech, people were observed from a distance conversing in a coffee shop.
 More than factors of age, gender, ethnicity, mood, topic, or relationship closeness, the presence of mobile devices impacted the overall satisfaction of interaction between participants.
 The absence of mobile devices resulted in higher level reports of empathy and superior communication.

 With the present technology overload, device-free gatherings are unusual, whether in a restaurant, home, or conference room.
 The challenge is daunting but vital.
 Put aside beeping, blinking, tweeting equipment when engaging a person or a group.